daniel-le97/socket-supply-nuxt/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 & Socket Minimal Starter

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more about the frontend.

+you will need ssc in your "PATH"" before starting

+check out [socket supply](https://github.com/socketsupply/socket) to learn more about the cross platform runtime for creating native apps

 ## Setup